blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 ### Mage
 Mages can use stalves and daggers, but cannot wear armor.
-You start with a spellbook to store your spells in, a wand to cast spells with, robes, 10 torches, 10 days of rations, and 10 gold pieces.
+You start with a spellbook to store your spells in, a wand to cast spells with, robed common clothes, 10 torches, 10 days of rations, and 10 gold pieces.
 ```
 +-----+------+-----+--------+-----------+------------------+
 | LVL |  XP  | HP  | SPELLS | SPELL LVL |       Feat       |